 Backpacking Tanzania is one of the best experiences a traveler can have.

 On a journey through this marvelous country, backpackers will find a menagerie of exotic wildlife, heavenly beaches, and friendly and warm people.
 Moreover, they may discover an elusive piece of themselves that has escaped so many journeymen before them.

-Tanzania is one the most popular countries to visit in Africa; think great food, stunning beaches, interesting cultures, and—last but not least—the mighty Kilimanjaro.
+Think great food, stunning beaches, interesting cultures, and—last but not least—the mighty Kilimanjaro.
 There are so many different backpacking routes in Tanzania, but no matter which backpacking route you choose they will all be amazing.